acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 **Output**: Excel report in `~/.autoaccel/output/cobol_conversion_logs/`

-**Using the output**: Filter the Excel report by severity (errors vs. warnings) to prioritize fixes.
+**Using the output in practice**: Filter the Excel report by severity (errors vs. warnings) to prioritize fixes.
 Use summary statistics in status reports to show conversion progress over time.
 Identify patterns in failures to address systemic issues.
+Present metrics in steering committee meetings to demonstrate quality trends and justify resource allocation for remediation work.

 ---